tocisz/forthplay/README.md

 ```

 But `folie` is more comfortable.
-You can get it from [GitHub releases page](https://github.com/jeelabs/folie/releases).
+You can get it from [the GitHub releases page](https://github.com/jeelabs/folie/releases).

-### Installing USB on uC
+### Installing USB on the microcontroller

 A lot of Forth code can be found in [this repository](https://github.com/jeelabs/embello/tree/master/explore/1608-forth).

 See [here](https://github.com/jeelabs/embello/tree/master/explore/1608-forth)
-for list of directories.
+for a list of directories.

 Most important now is [suf](https://github.com/jeelabs/embello/tree/master/explore/1608-forth/suf)
-which will allow programming uC w/o USB-to-Serial.
+which will allow programming the microcontroller without USB-to-serial.

 * run `folie`
 * `!cd ..../explore/1608-forth/suf`
 * `!s f-common.fs`

-Now you should be able to connect to uC directly with USB.
+Now you should be able to connect to the microcontroller directly with USB.

 ### Removing unwanted code

-With `f-common.fs` comes a lot of code thay may not be necessary, e.g. display
+With `f-common.fs` comes a lot of code thay may not be necessary, e.g. the display
 driver and fonts.
 These can be removed.
-Read [article about cornerstones](https://jeelabs.org/article/1718a/).
+Read [the article about cornerstones](https://jeelabs.org/article/1718a/).